About The Work here

 Fragmented ccTLD Systems: The Modeling Barrier ICANN Must Address

-1. ICANN’s limited visibility into the diverse software environments powering ccTLD operations is causing systemic fragmentation — a significant obstacle to achieving unified, country-proof registry modeling;
+- ICANN’s limited visibility into the diverse software environments powering ccTLD operations has led to systemic fragmentation — a critical obstacle to achieving unified, globally resilient registry modeling.

 Up-to-Date PostgreSQL Registry Table Definition (Since May 31, 2025)